Reshufowzi/kubernetes-RBAC/README.md

 ## role and rolebinnding

-## role .. create the any yaml file and apply to create
+## role .. create the any yaml file and apply to create and in eks-full-access instance

 ```
 apiVersion: rbac.authorization.k8s.io/v1